Promoting Literacy of the Mind and Body

 An Individual Decision to Pursue Physical Literacy

 There are good arguments for and against multi-sport athletes.
 Those who like single sport specialization will argue that single sport mastery is easier when specializing.
 It's easier to get to the "10,000 hour rule" that suggests that if we do anything for 10,000 hours, we will master it.
 They will also argue that athletes will achieve "age group success," meaning that specialization will help athletes stand out in a given age group in a given sport.

-Those who a prefer multi-sport approach argue that young people burn out less frequently and carry love for sports well into adulthood.
+Those who a prefer multi-sport approach argue that range and physical literacy is key.
+Young people burn out less frequently and carry love for sports well into adulthood when their range is improved.
 They are less prone to injury and end up coming into adulthood with a wider variety of tools in their tool box.